-Jen School provides specialized academic and vocational opportunities for young men experiencing academic, emotional, behavioral or cognitive challenges that can potentially limit their life success.
+Maryville Jen School provides specialized academic and vocational opportunities for students experiencing academic, emotional, behavioral or cognitive challenges that can potentially limit life success.
 Students are served in uniquely designed classrooms to maximize effectiveness across the continuum of age and disability type.

 Feuerstein’s Instrumental Enrichment Program (FIE)

 Developed in the 1950’s by Professor Reuven Feuerstein, the Feuerstein’s Instrumental Enrichment program (FIE) has been successfully used as a tool for the enhancement of learning potential.